Croatia–Cyprus relations

 Croatia and Cyprus established diplomatic relations on February 4, 1993.
 The Croatian embassy in Rome (Italy) is also accredited as a non resident embassy to Cyprus.
 The Cypriot embassy in Vienna (Austria) is also accredited as a non resident embassy to Croatia.
 Both countries are full members of the Council of Europe and the European Union.

-On 11 March 2021, The Minister of Foreign affairs of Croatia came to visit the Minister of Foreign affairs of Cyprus to strengthen their relationship and focus on a number of economic issues.
+On 11 March 2021, the Minister of Foreign affairs of Croatia visited the Minister of Foreign affairs of Cyprus to strengthen their relationship and focus on a number of economic issues.

 History

 Cyprus gave full support to Croatia's European Union membership process.